Image Image

 What to Do If You Are Charged with a DUI in West Frankfort, IL

-The steps you take immediately after your DUI arrest in West Frankfort, IL can significantly affect your case and your ability to keep your driver’s license.
+What you do right after a DUI arrest in West Frankfort, IL can seriously impact your case and whether you can keep your license.

 Do Not Plead Guilty Right Away

-A lot of people mistakenly believe pleading guilty is their only option after a DUI arrest.
-The state must prove its case beyond a reasonable doubt as with any criminal case.
+Many people assume they have no choice but to plead guilty after a DUI arrest.
+This is a mistake.
+The government must prove the charges beyond a reasonable doubt, just like any other criminal case.
 Always speak to a DUI defense attorney before making any decisions.

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-These field sobriety and chemical tests help the state collect evidence to support their case.
-The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
+Field sobriety and chemical tests are designed to give the state more evidence.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our West Frankfort, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately